psibi/psibi.github.io/posts/2024-08-04-rustic-babel.md

 streamlining your workflow.

-This makes it quite useful for literate programming, interactive development; and for scripting, which I use extensively at my work.
+This makes it quite useful for literate programming, interactive development, and for scripting, which I use extensively at my work.

 ## Basic workflow

-- Open a new org file
+- Open a new org file.
 - Create a source block and include your snippet:

 ``` rust